Pump–probe microscopy

 Pump–probe microscopy is a non-linear optical imaging modality used in femtochemistry to study chemical reactions.
+It is a kind of ultrafast laser spectroscopy.
 It generates high-contrast images from endogenous non-fluorescent targets.
 It has numerous applications, including materials science, medicine, and art restoration.

 Advantages

 The classic method of nonlinear absorption used by microscopists is conventional two-photon fluorescence, in which two photons from a single source interact to excite a photoelectron.
 The electron then emits a photon as it transitions back to its ground state.
 This microscopy method has been revolutionary in biological sciences because of its inherent three-dimensional optical sectioning capabilities.

 Two-photon absorption is inherently a nonlinear process: fluorescent output intensity is proportional to the square of the excitation light intensity.
 This ensures that fluorescence is only generated within the focus of a laser beam, as the intensity outside of this plane is insufficient to excite a photoelectron.

 However, this microscope modality is inherently limited by the number of biological molecules that can undergo both two-photon excitation and fluorescence.

 Pump–probe microscopy circumvents this limitation by directly measuring excitation light.
 This expands the number of potential targets to any molecule capable of two-photon absorption, even if it does not fluoresce upon relaxation.
 The method modulates the amplitude of a pulsed laser beam, referred to as the pump, to bring the target molecule to an excited state.
 This will then affect the properties of a second coherent beam, referred to as the probe, based on the interaction of the two beams with the molecule.
 These properties are then measured by a detector to form an image.